What I built & Why

 Designing PharmAccelerator’s first Medical Excellence dashboard came with several product-level challenges:

-2. Highly Diverse User Roles
+Highly Diverse User Roles (MSL's, Directors and HCP's)

-3. Complex, High-Volume Scientific Data
+Complex, High-Volume Scientific Data

 Feedback